hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/11- Version Constraints.md

 ```

-2. The "required_version" argument which is used to set the version of Terraform to use.
+2. The `required_version` argument which is used to set the `version of Terraform` to use.